Why Are My Isopods Dying? Common Problems and Solutions

 4. Lack of Leaf Litter

-Leaf litter is the primary food source for most isopods.
-Without a consistent supply, colonies may slowly decline.
+Leaf litter is the primary food source for most species.
+Without it, colonies slowly starve even if supplemental food is provided.

 5. Overfeeding